ousia/from-pandoc-to-context/doc/from-pandoc-to-context.md

 In my personal opinion, going from `pandoc` to <span class="tex-logo">ConTeXt</span> is the easiest and most powerful way to generate high–quality PDF documents from light–weight markup sources.
 If the description contained here has caught your eye, you can try and judge by yourself.

-Environments are used to typeset critical editions from TEI XML sources.^[See Thomas A. Schmitz, <span lang="de">_Kritische Editionen mit TEI XML und <span class="tex-logo">ConTeXt</span>_</span>, in <http://www.dante.de/events/Archiv/dante2011/programm/vortraege/folien-ts.pdf>.]
+Environments are used to typeset critical editions from TEI XML sources.^[See <span class="author">Th.
+A. Schmitz</span>, <span lang="de">_Kritische Editionen mit TEI XML und <span class="tex-logo">ConTeXt</span>_</span>, in <http://www.dante.de/events/Archiv/dante2011/programm/vortraege/folien-ts.pdf>.]
 Since critical editions are rather complex text structures, I think that this shows that <span class="tex-logo">ConTeXt</span> may be powerful enough to typeset most—if not all—documents generated from _Markdown_ sources.

 This document is a brief introduction to environments in <span class="tex-logo">ConTeXt</span>.
 I want to describe a more general method of electronic editing with free–software tools.
 Since `pandoc` is already well documented, <span class="tex-logo">ConTeXt</span> environments are the other key for this method.
 With a real example, I want to describe the whole picture of digital edition with professional standards.